CTECH-IT/welcome-to-github-Tennistoby/README.md

 # Welcome-to-GitHub
 First repository for new users

-Please enter your name: "Zoey"
+Please enter your name: "Zoey Chen"

 Please enter your favorite color: "periwinkle"